Seahawks sign former first-rounder Robert Nkemdiche on eve of NFL draft

 Contract details were not revealed, but Nkemdiche is likely to have signed a one-year, veteran-minimum deal with Seattle which has five other tackles on its roster — Poona Ford, Al Woods, Bryan Mone, Cedrick Lattimore and Myles Adams.

-Ford, Woods and Mone project as the top three in the team’s rotation — Seattle usually keeps three or four defensive tackles active on gameday — with Nkemdiche now joining Lattimore and Adams in the battle to make the roster.
+Ford, Woods and Mone project as the top three in the team’s rotation — Seattle usually keeps three or four defensive tackles active on game day — with Nkemdiche now joining Lattimore and Adams in the battle to make the roster.
 Lattimore was a rookie in 2020 signed out of Iowa as an undrafted free agent.
 He was on the practice squad all season before being promoted to the active roster for the playoff loss to the Rams.
 Adams is a second-year player out of Rice who was in camp with Carolina last year and signed to Seattle’s practice squad late last season.

-After the Seahawks cut Reed they brought back Woods for what is his third tenure in Seattle to help replace him and Woods will likely battle with Mone for the other starting spot at tackle in the base defense alongside Ford.
+After the Seahawks cut Reed they brought back Woods for his third tenure in Seattle to help replace him.
+Woods will likely battle with Mone for the other starting spot at tackle in the base defense alongside Ford.

 Seahawks general manager John Schneider on Wednesday called Reed a salary cap “casualty situation.”
-The team had hoped to restructure Reed’s contract to lower his $13.9 million cap hit but he refused so the team released him and he ended up signing with Kansas City on a one-year deal worth $5.5 million.
+The team had hoped to restructure Reed’s contract to lower his $13.9 million cap hit.
+But he refused, and the team released him.
+He ended up signing with Kansas City on a one-year deal worth $5.5 million.

 “Yes, we were disappointed,” Schneider said.
 “It ended up being a casualty situation with Jarran.
 We talk about this every year with you guys, that there’s going to be really tough decisions that we have to make along the way.
 We wish that Jarran would have worked with us a little bit, but it wasn’t in the cards.
 He made a decision.”

-Coach Pete Carroll hinted Wednesday the Seahawks had more moves coming, and Nkemdiche won’t be the only player the team adds over the next week as it fills out its roster.
-Seattle currently has 67 players under contract and has three picks in this week’s draft.
+Coach Pete Carroll hinted Wednesday that the Seahawks had more moves coming, and Nkemdiche won’t be the only player the team adds over the next week as it fills out its roster.
+Seattle has 67 players under contract and has three picks in this week’s draft.
 Teams can have up to 90 for training camp.

-Nkemdiche becomes the second former first-round pick with some baggage that Seattle has signed in recent weeks, with the Seahawks earlier this month bringing in defensive end Aldon Smith, a first-round pick of the 49ers in 2011.
+Nkemdiche becomes the second former first-round pick with some baggage that Seattle has signed in recent weeks, with the Seahawks earlier this month bringing in defensive end Aldon Smith, a first-round pick by the 49ers in 2011.

-Smith was then charged a few days later on a second-degree battery charge, alleged to have gotten into an altercation with a man in a parking lot of a coffee shop in the New Orleans area.
-Smith remains on Seattle’s roster with Schneider saying Wednesday during the team’s pre-draft press conference the team cannot comment on his situation until the legal process runs its course.
-Smith is set for an arraignment on July 14.
+Smith was charged a few days later on a second-degree battery charge, alleged to have gotten into an altercation with a man in a parking lot of a coffee shop in the New Orleans area.
+Smith remains on Seattle’s roster, with Schneider saying Wednesday during the team’s pre-draft news conference the team cannot comment on his situation until the legal process runs its course.
+Smith is set for an arraignment July 14.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.